-- Definition of target state architecture, including transition to the target state. - Definition of guardrails/standards for protocols, authorisation/authentication patterns and payload formats. - Deliver high-level technical solution and a roadmap illustrating the path to target state, and sunset periods for transitioning from the legacy to new systems. - Development of the defined target solution interfaces for NEM Retail and NEM Wholesale.
-The intention is to progressively implement the target state solution across all retail and wholesale markets, for both fuels. - Migration of BAU industry interfaces to eHub 2.0 (the new platform).
+- Define the architecture of the target state, including the transition to the target state. - Define guardrails/standards for protocols, authorisation/authentication patterns and payload formats. - Deliver high-level technical solution and a roadmap illustrating the path to target state, and sunset periods for transitioning from the legacy to new systems. - Development of the defined target solution interfaces for NEM Retail and NEM Wholesale (i.e. establish framework).
+The intention is to progressively implement the target state solution across all retail and wholesale markets, for both fuels but the NEM scope is limited to NEM retail and wholesale. - Migration of BAU industry interfaces to the new platform. - Deliver NEM2025 reforms (except those already in execution) onto the new platform as the reforms are implemented rather than retrofitting. - Data curation (and not just distribution of data). - Develop use cases for data sharing requirements among Participants, specific to the NEM2025 reforms.
+Use cases include: - Business process outsourcing. - Operating agents working on behalf of participants (e.g. and they need to access and submit data for a particular plant). - Bi-lateral arrangements between participants (e.g. PPA; exchange data to understand exposure). - Commercialisation of data services beyond the cohort of NEM Market Participants is out of scope.
+As is extending to gas and WEM (those these need to be considered in the design phase). - This initiative will employ a phased approach, and the final scope will be subject to the next phase of review.